ryanallen/words-of-my-perfect-teacher/README.md

 > Someone who has acted carelessly
 But later becomes careful and attentive
-Ias as beautiful as the bright moon emerging from the clouds,
+Is as beautiful as the bright moon emerging from the clouds,
 Like [Nanda](#nanda), [Angulimala](#angulimala), [Darsaka](#darsaka) and [Sankara](#sankara)<sup>[175](#175)</sup>
 >
 > <details id="175"><summary>Note <sup>175</sup></summary><a href="#nanda">Nanda</a> is the example of someone with extreme attachment attaining liberation; <a href="#angulimala">Angulimala</a> is the example of someone with extreme ignorance; <a href="#darsaka">Darsaka</a> (another name for Ajatasatru) is the example of extreme aggression; <a href="#sankara">Sankara</a> is the example of someone with both extreme attachment and extreme anger.
 Nanda and Angulimala became Arhats, Darsaka became a Bodhisattva, and Sankara was reborn in a god realm and subsequently attained the path of seeing.</details><br>